issaka-sanfo/javaproject_quizmanager/README.txt

-Hi Professor,

-I come with Project Earlier, Because I was late during The Exam due to the Traffic Problems.

-I hope by delivering My Project earlier will give me a favour.

 ARCHITECTURE:
 In this Project, I did my best to cover all the functionalities needed to Evaluate a Quiz, From Model, DTO, Services and Logic Functions.